Keramis/Lua_STANDAPI/README.md

 ---

 ### Hello!
 It's your friendly neighborhood scriptcat.
-I made this in the hopes to stop getting people to stop asking ***very stupid*** questions in the `#programming` channel.
+I made this in the hopes to stop getting people to stop asking very simple questions in the `#programming` channel.
 Hopefully this guide serves you somewhat well.
-Of course, if you have any questions, pop it into `#programming`, but I swear to god if even a single person asks "what is a boolean?"
-I will shit myself.
+Of course, if you have any questions, pop it into `#programming`, but please do ensure that your solution isn't readily avalible on Google first.

 ## So, what the hell is LUA?

-Not going to lie, you should probably go through some YouTube tutorials on LUA.
+You should probably go through some YouTube tutorials on Lua.
 This will teach you a few things, nicknacks, and mostly Stand's API and the Natives for GTAV.
-I'm not going to go into too much depth on how to actually use the things that LUA has to offer because, frankly, other people have done it way better.
+I'm not going to go into too much depth on how to actually use the things that Lua has to offer because, frankly, other people have done it way better.
+However, you should certainly give the Programming in Lua book a read, which has a free online version here: https://www.lua.org/pil/contents.html

+It's very important to understand the basics of Lua before you dive into developing scripts, even if your script is simple.
+This will make the process much easier on you, and also allow you to write much more efficient scripts than you would otherwise.
+Feel free to ask for clarification in the `#programming` channel if you don't understand something from the Lua website.

 ## You should probably watch a YouTube tutorial to get the general gist of the language.

 Got your basic knowledge?
 Good.
 You should've learned:

 - Variables (local and global)
     - These store values.
-Any values, since LUA is dynamically-typed, meaning you do not need to define types (other languages, like C++, require you to say *what* your variable is going to be, whether an `integer`, `string`, `float`, etc.)
+Any values, since Lua is dynamically-typed, meaning you do not need to define types (other languages, like C++, require you to say *what* your variable is going to be, whether an `integer`, `string`, `float`, etc.)
 - Tables (also known as `arrays` or `matrixes` in other programming languages)
     - These group together values, and can group together variables as well, since... those are just values.
 - Functions
     - These are bits of code that can take parameters (things that you input), and can be ran.
 This makes it so that you don't have to copy-paste a shitton of code every single time you want to do ***`the same thing but a bit different`*** somewhere else in your script.
-- Maybe something else?
-These are just the basics, after all.
+- Basic control flow.
+    - Loop statements such as `while`, or `repeat`.
+Conditional statements like `if`, and so on.
+- These are the main things, but there's many other facets of Lua you can learn to improve your skillset.

 ## Setting up your environment // by jerry123